PinataMostGrim/grimagents_cli/readme.md

 #### grimagents Configuration
 Values that are not present in a configuration file or left empty will not be passed on to `mlagents-learn`. `trainer-config-path` and `run-id` are the only mandatory configuration values.
 Override arguments sent to `grimagents` from the command line will be sent to `mlagents-learn` instead of those loaded from the configuration file.

-All paths stored in configuration files should be relative paths from the MLAgents project root folder to the target asset or folder.
+All paths stored in configuration files should be relative paths from the current working directory.
+It is advisable to run grimagents modules from the MLAgents project root folder and configure paths accordingly.

 `--timestamp` and `--inference` configuration values are consumed by the main module and not passed on to `training_wrapper` or `mlagents-learn`.